Nusa Dua: Tanjung Benoa

-Immediately north of the Nusa Dua enclave is the peninsula of Tanjung Benoa, which includes cheaper hotels as well as Benoa village.
+Immediately north of the Nusa Dua enclave is the peninsula of Tanjung Benoa, which forms its own subdistrict of the same name.
+The original Balinese village of Benoa is located in this place, and even to this today, colloquial usage of "Benoa" only refers to this place.
 A multi-denominational area, it includes a mosque and Chinese and Hindu temples close to each other.
-Much of the beach's sand was eroded away following the mining of the nearby barrier reef for construction materials.
+Much of the beach's sand was washed away following the mining of the nearby barrier reef for construction materials.
+The hotels in the area are generally cheaper than the ones in Nusa Dua.

 Benoa Port, also located there, was previously used for yachts and small ships.
 In December 2012, it became the Benoa Cruise International Terminal's turnaround port, serving as both embarkation and debarkation point for cruise passengers.
 As a turnaround port, tourists can arrive or leave Benoa Port by either plane or cruise ship.

 On December 26, 2012, the Bali Governor signed a permit to utilize, develop and manage the Benoa Bay area.
 838 hectares reclaimed by PT Tirta Wahana Bali International will be used for luxury tourist facilities such as hotels, villas, apartments, an international hospital, and entertainment centers such as a Disneyland-like theme park.

+Coral restoration project

+Nusa Dua is one of Bali's five sites benefiting from the largest coral restoration projects in the world (as of 2021): the Indonesian Coral Reef Garden (ICRG) intends to install altogether just under one million structural units.
+The project is funded by the Maritime Affairs and Fisheries Ministry, to the tune of $7.5 million.
+The final section of the project took place in the south of Nusa Dua, with a field survey for suitability of location carried out in November–December 2020.
+1,000 local people, who had lost their jobs due to the COVID-19 pandemic and subsequent lag in tourism, were hired to build and instal 8,000 steel pipes, each 2 metres (6.5 feet) long, as substructures for coral gardens; that task was completed in October 2021.

+This project also aims at reducing unemployement by planning for supervision and maintenance work of the sites, an undertaking that corresponds to the largest and more costly part of reef regeneration.
+Long-term monitoring has so far been implemented only for very few such operations, and is required to build a workable database needed to increase general knowledge on the process and increase success for future coral projects.
+Tries Razak, from Java’s IPB University, explains in 2021 that “Growing coral is not growing trees, where you plant it and it will grow.
+The science is still very fuzzy.
+It might be successful in one spot but two metres away, the hydro-dynamic factors or supply of larvae will be slightly different and it won’t work there.
+And as most of the restoration projects in Indonesia are being done without preliminary studies, artificial reefs are not planted in places where they are needed most.”